hgeorge82/Circuit-Python/README.md

         lightBulb.value = 65535

-    def off(self): # "off" means duty cycle should be full. self.led.duty_cycle = 65535
+    def off(self): # "off" means the duty cycle should be full. self.led.duty_cycle = 65535

 class RGB:
-    '''this class should impliment all 3 pins together to control an RGB LED''' from rgb import LED
+    '''this class should implement all 3 pins together to control an RGB LED''' from RGB import LED
         # Let's take a second to appreciate that we're using a class to call a class!
-        # Let LED do all the nitty gritty work, this RGB class will be the "manager"
+        # Let LED do all the nitty-gritty work, this RGB class will be the "manager"

     def __init__(self, redPin, greenPin, bluePin):